 When are award winners notified?

 All students who apply for the award will receive notification of whether or not they have received an award after the submission deadline.
-Notifications will be made by email in April 2019.
+Notifications will be made by email by [date to be determined].

 I have been asked to write a letter of support for a student’s project.
 Are there any guidelines?